cyberbear0x1/cyberbear0x1.github.io/_posts/2021-08-28-abcctf-web-challenges.md

 ![exif](/assets/abcctf/web/Screenshot_2021-08-29_16-57-16.png)

-Looks like an html file?
-Then it is an html file;
+Looks like an html file? let's take a look at it;

 This must be it.....